xaverweid/active_inference_nav_robot/data/h-map_expanded/VWA_modification/README.md

-Expanded H-Map with the VWA-modificated AIC algorithms
+Expanded H-Map with the VWA- and Gamma-modificated AIC algorithms